mpnally/Terrifically-Simple-JSON/README.md

 I've seen that those RDF features cause significant friction in practical API programming.
 Those features also contribute significantly to the complexity of standard JSON representations of RDF, especially [JSON-LD](http://json-ld.org/), whose complexity is likely to be fatal in my opinion, but also [RDF/JSON](https://www.w3.org/TR/rdf-json/).

 Terrifically Simple JSON has very few concepts, and those it has are mostly stolen from elsewhere.
-The value is in what was taken out, not what was left in.
+The value is in what was left out, not what was put in.
 The `_self` property of Terrifically Simple JSON corresponds fairly exactly to the `@id` property of JSON-LD.
 This is the only concept found in JSON-LD that also appears in Terrifically Simple JSON.
 We chose `_self` instead of `@id` because `@id` is awkward for Javascript programming, and `self` is used by others (standardized by [ATOM](https://tools.ietf.org/html/rfc4287), and often copied).
 `_self_` and `_self_notation` perform the same functions as `value`, `type` and `datatype` from RDF/JSON.
 Using `_value` and `_type` (only 2 are needed)